-The 2011 Field School for Ag Professionals will be held on July 27 - 28 at the University of Minnesota's Southern Research and Outreach Center, Waseca.
-The Field School for Ag Professionals is the summer training opportunity that combines hand-on training and real-world field scenarios that no winter program can offer.
+The 2012 Field School for Ag Professionals will be held on July 25 - 26 at the University of Minnesota Agriculture Experiment Station, St. Paul Campus, University of Minnesota.
+The St. Paul Campus (located in Falcon Heights, MN next to the Minnesota State Fairgrounds at Larpenteur and Gortner Ave) is this year's site for the Field School for Ag Professional which is the summer training opportunity that combines hand-on training and real-world field scenarios that no winter program can offer.
 The two-day program focuses on core principles in agronomy, entomology, weed and soil sciences on the first day and builds on this foundation with timely, cutting-edge topics on the second day.

 The first day's sessions are: